 - Nature of relationship- Maruti Suzuki India Ltd and Suzuki Motor Corporation are associate companies and the company is a joint venture company of Maruti Suzuki India Ltd and Suzuki Motor Corporation and Jindal’s since its inception

 - Purchase of raw material by Machino Plastics Ltd from Machino Polymers Ltd- Machino has adopted Comparable Uncontrolled Price Method.
 Prices of raw material purchased from Machino Polymers Ltd is settled by Maruti Suzuki India Ltd and the same price is also approved for other vendors of Maruti Suzuki India Ltd by MSIL

-- Except for payment of dividend to Suzuki Motor Corporation, there is no other material transaction with it, as it holds 15.35% of the share capital of the company.
-However, company supplies auto parts to Suzuki Motorcycles India Ltd, a group company of Suzuki Motor Corporation.
+- Except for the payment of dividend to Suzuki Motor Corporation, there is no other material transaction with it, as it holds 15.35% of the share capital of the company.
+However, the company supplies auto parts to Suzuki Motorcycles India Ltd, a group company of Suzuki Motor Corporation.

 - Approx. 230,000 shares are still in physical form as per ARFY16